Brick Walls and AdS/CFT: Notes

 \item The Mukohyama-Israel complementarity argument is attractive insofar as the alternatives seem unattractive: After all, if one were to take $\alpha$ to lead to a different fraction (say $f$) than one quarter of the area of the event horizon, then there would only seem to be two reasonable possibilities: Either this is to be equated with the total entropy of the black hole, or it should be added to the entropy arising from the Gibbons-Hawking Euclidean classical gravitational action.
 In either case, though, this would result in a fraction of the area of the event horizon different from one quarter -- namely $f$ on the first view and $1/4 + f$ on the second view.

 We note that there is a more sophisticated variant of the view that the area part of the thermal atmosphere entropy and the entropy derived from the classical gravitational action should be added together, according to which (see \cite{Susskind:1994sm}) the overall coefficient of ``one quarter area'' (divergent as $\alpha\rightarrow 0$ in our formulae (\ref{1plus2bricksecondresult}) and (\ref{originalbrick})) is interpreted as an inverse renormalized Newton's constant.
 (See e.g. \cite{hep-th/0011176}.)
 However there seem to be difficulties with this view too.
 In particular (cf. \cite{Barbon:1995im}) it seems to rely on a viewpoint, according to which the distance from the brick wall to the horizon (called $\alpha$ here and $\epsilon$ in \cite{Susskind:1994sm} and \cite{Barbon:1995im}) is regarded as a comparable quantity to the invariant-geodesic distance between a pair of close-by events -- used, in point-splitting regularization, to regulate the ultra-violet divergences in products of matter fields at a single point.
 However, it is not clear that these are comparable quantities and, in fact, as pointed out in \cite{Barbon:1995im}, an attempted comparison would lead to frame-dependent results.
+In any case, we note that this point of view involving the renormalization of Newton's constant would seem to be incompatible with the view taken by 't Hooft and by Mukohyama and Israel and to adopt it would involve abandoning what Mukohyama and Israel call their complementarity principle and also abandoning the prediction of a value for the effective number, $\mathsf{N}$, of particle species in a consistent theory of quantum gravity.